Pixel (973) 784-8402

 Wrongful death lawsuits aren’t the only legal actions that can arise after a death.
 Survival actions are another type of case that is often confused with wrongful death lawsuits, but play an essential and distinct role in securing compensation for surviving family members.

 Survival actions are simply lawsuits your loved one would have been able to bring if they had not died.
-These legal actions “survive” the deceased and can be brought by their estate.
+These legal actions “survive” the deceased and can be brought by the deceased’s estate.
 For example, a survival action could be a personal injury lawsuit connected to the event that caused your loved one’s death.
 Or it could be an unrelated lawsuit for which the deadline for filing hadn’t expired by the time of their death.

 It’s important to note that wrongful death lawsuits and survival actions are not mutually exclusive.
 Since they seek different types of compensation, many wrongful death cases involve both types of legal actions.